-Load and Save buttons call dialogs to load and save, and when said dialogs are open, press again to perform the actual load or save operation.
+[Load] and [Save] buttons call dialogs to load and save, and when said dialogs are open, press again to perform the actual load or save operation.

-Menu: toggles between menu and main screen.
+[Menu]: toggles between menu and main screen.
 Shortcut: Hold down menu button and press preset buttons 1 through 8 to enter one of the menu tabs directly!

-Feel: allows you to check all button, knob and slider settings without actually changing them.
-Just hold down this button and move the control you want to check.
+[Feel]: allows you to check all button, knob and slider settings without actually changing them.
+Just hold down this button and move or press the control you want to check.
 The value is displayed on the bottom of the screen.
+The [Feel] button can also be used to query the function of a GUI control.
+This will show a help bubble.

-Copy: used to copy, and to paste: hold down Shift and then press Copy.
+[Copy]: used to copy, and to paste: hold down Shift and then press Copy.
 It of course copies different things depending on the menu tab you are in, or if you are in the main screen; then it copies patches.

-Seq: used in conjunction with Play or Record buttons.
+[Seq]: used in conjunction with Play or Record buttons.
 Hold it and press Play to play the sequencer instead of just playing a single continuous note.
 Hold it and press Record to record MIDI notes into the sequencer.

-Delete: used to delete or initialize data.
+[Delete]: used to delete or initialize data.
 In the main screen it initializes the patch.
 In menu screens it initializes different things such as sequencer notes, mod matrix rows.
 Inside a text box it acts like a backspace.